JeffJetton/atari-examples/bbones2.md

         sta COLUBK      ; Store A in whatever address COLUBK refers to

         jmp Start       ; Jump to whatever address Start refers to

+        org $FFFC
+        .word Start     ; Begin at the "Start" location when reset .word Start     ; Use that same address for interrupts
 ```

 The processor instructions in our loop haven't really changed much.
 But we are marking our first `lda` with a label.
 There's no special meaning to the word `Start`--it's just what we decided to call that marker.
 We could've called it `Fred` for all the compiler cares.